 - Action: To provide assistance and leadership for public demonstrations and direct actions that contribute to world peace and justice.

-Our Spring interns will work in our office on several projects.
+Our Summer interns will work in our office on several projects.
 This may include:

 - Attending community rallies and events put on by organizational allies to do outreach for WPC and report back.